KirstenHattori/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my first GitHub Page"
 ---

-I'm glad you are here.
-I plan to talk about ...
+this is where i will be going through the github-learning-lab pages lesson